-Days 1 and 2: Departure from Zadar with a short sail to the coast of Uglijan to acclimatise to the sailboat.
-One of the biggest islands in the Zadar archipelago, Uglijan is called ‘the green island’ because it is covered with rich vegetation: pine, olive and fig trees, vines amongst other Mediterranean plants.
+Leaving in your boat from the marina in Zadar, you are sailing towards the coast of Uglijan to acclimatize to your catamaran.
+One of the biggest islands in the Zadar archipelago, Uglijan is called ‘the green island’ of Croatia because it is covered with rich vegetation: pine, olive and fig trees, vines amongst other Mediterranean plants.
 Ease yourself into your catamaran holiday with this first calling point, just 30 mins from Zadar.
-First stop in the clear waters of Rivanj before anchoring in Brbinj.
+First stop in the clear waters of Rivanj (reminiscent of a lagoon) before anchoring in Brbinj.
 Your skipper can show you some great swimming spots, and even snorkelling locations if you rent some new gear.

-Renting a catamaran in Zadar… There is a typical Mediterranean climate.
-In summer the average temperature is 27 degrees Celsius, in winter it is around 3 or 4 degrees.
+When you rent a catamaran in Zadar… enjoy a typical Mediterranean climate.
+In summer, the average temperature is 27 degrees Celsius during the day - in winter it is around 3 or 4 degrees.
 The Maestral, a north-westerly wind blowing from the sea towards the land, not to be confused with the mistral and tramontane winds, makes the summer season very enjoyable, and island-hopping all the more appealing.
 That is why we advise you to sail between April and September, as your skipper will have the best sailing conditions.
 Croatia remains a high-pressure tourist zone in the middle of summer, during the months of July and August.
-If you are looking for more peace and quiet, book your catamaran charter in Zadar outside the summer period.
-Don't worry, because at the beginning and end of summer the temperatures are always pleasant!
+If you are looking for more peace and quiet, rent your catamaran charter in Zadar outside the summer period.
+Don't worry, because at the beginning and end of summer the temperatures are always pleasant in Croatia!

 Our team of experts is at your disposal to organise your very own cruise.
 Your online request will be dealt with shortly.
 One of our advisors will contact you by email or by phone.
 Free quotes, without engagement.Contact one of our advisors